Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff

 A leaf peeping hotspot

-A summer hike is fantastic, although a fall hike is even more fantastic.
-Like most of the other high altitude aspen loaded trails in Flagstaff, the Bear Jaw trail really shines during the stunning fall season.
 As soon as autumn arrives, all the high altitude trails are loaded with the brightest aspens you will ever see.
-As soon as this happens, Phoenix locals start coming in droves to see the spectacular fall foliage that they will never find at home.
+When the temps start dropping and the leaves start changing, Phoenix locals start coming in droves to see the spectacular fall foliage that they will never find at home.
+Really, I can’t blame them!
+It does make the roads pretty crowded, but also keeps all the local businesses going.

-Fortunately, Bear Jaw remains a bit quieter than the more popular trails at Inner Basin and Snowbowl.
+Fortunately, most of the tourists head over to Inner Basin (another stunning leaf peeping trek into the mountains) and Snowbowl.
 So you get the advantage of being totally immersed in shimmering golden autumn leaves, while also enjoying a peaceful nature experience far away from the tourist crowds.

 Hiking the Bear Jaw Trail in Flagstaff during peak fall season